liscannor/Home-Security-PP1-/README.md

 #### First Time Visitor Goals

-* I want to know how this website help me with my question.
+* I want to know how user-friendly the site is for my understanding.
 I want to get the information I need.
 * I want the site to be responsive to my device and easy to navigate.
 * I want the site to make it easy to find contacts.